teyfik-on-it/teyfik-i18n-next/README.md

 }
 ```

-If you are using JSONLoader or YAMLLoader, your folder structure should be
+If you prefer to use `teyfik-directory-loader`, your directory structure should
-similar to the following:
+be similar to the following:

 ```
 .